mariloutb/Bulk-Operations/docs2/pages/documentations/options-batch.md

 ```

 ## BatchTimeout
-Allow you to set the maximum of time elapsing for a batch before the command throws a timeout exception.
+Allows you to set the maximum time elapsing for a batch before the command throws a timeout exception.

 ### Example
 ```csharp